salrashid123/bq_fhe/README.md

 ```

-thats right, x and y columns are encrypted forms of the integers we inserted
+thats right, x and y columns are encrypted forms of the integers we inserted (which was `x=3, y=2`)

 >> note, the FHE encrypted stuff is huuuuge...i'm only showing the first 20

 ### Encrypt

-Encrypt two number...the same two numbers as in the code we used (the encrypted bytes will be different)
+Encrypt two numbers...the same two numbers as in the code we used (the encrypted bytes will be different)

 ```bash
 bq  query --use_legacy_sql=false  "SELECT